 Chicago Studies Quarters mirror the University's Study Abroad programs, especially those based in cities, that advocate civic literacy, contact, acculturation, and excursion as companion dimensions of learning.
-Structured as two, three, or even four interconnected classes to which students can apply as a bundle, Quarters offer students in the College the opportunity to immerse themselves in Chicago with distinguished instructors versed in aspects of the life and history of the city's diverse communities.
+Structured as two or three simultaneous, interconnected classes to which students can apply as a bundle, Quarters offer students in the College the opportunity to immerse themselves in Chicago with distinguished instructors versed in aspects of the life and history of the city's diverse communities.
 Each Quarter's classes are organized around a common theme and utilize field trips, guest speakers, engagement with stakeholder groups and leaders, and directed undergraduate research to enrich course readings and assignments.
-Some Quarters mandate enrollment in all Quarter classes (usually because of multi-course project requirements); others permit "a la carte" enrollment and open available seats to other students after the application period closes.
+Some Quarters -- labeled as "immersive" -- mandate enrollment in all Quarter classes (usually because of multi-course project requirements); others -- sometimes described as "course bundles" -- permit a la carte enrollment and open the remaining available seats to other students after the Quarter's application period has closed.

 Sample Chicago Studies Quarter Themes